 These efforts are driven by the Indian Medicinal Plant Board, which encourages nursery development and plantation through grants and education.
 However, the Board has not managed the supply chain effectively or established financially rewarding business models, mainly because of its bureaucratic and institutional deficiencies.
 This experience with spikenard conservation and propagation has exposed larger concerns about the Board’s ability to manage herbal product cultivation and management.
 Coordination between cultivators and industry is minimal, and the trade has not changed in millennia.

-The religious literature indicates that spikenard is from the root of N. jatamansi, which was a valuable spice in ancient Egypt.
+The religious literature indicates that spikenard is from the root of N. jatamansi, a valuable spice in ancient Egypt.
 The oil of spikenard was used to anoint priests and kings and in the Egyptian incense Kyphi.
 Archaeologists have discovered terracotta vessels containing spikenard and sealed with cloth and beeswax in Pakistan and India.
 It was imported to the Mediterranean from India via the spice and silk routes.

 In Ayurveda, spikenard is mentioned in all major herbal medicine treatises of Sushruta, Charaka, and others as an herb that calms nerves, reduces blood pressure, and treats nervous system ailments such as epilepsy.
 According to the High Altitude Plant Physiology Research Center, the rhizome is used in about 26 Ayurvedic medicines.
 An Ayurvedic medicine called Ayush 56 is manufactured in India to treat hysteria, convulsions, and epilepsy.
-This Ayurvedic formulation has a number of ingredients that include N. jatamansi extracts.
+This Ayurvedic formulation has several ingredients that include N. jatamansi extracts.

 According to Traditional Chinese Medicine, N. jatamansi is effective in treating pain relief and turgid chest and in regulating qi (Zhang et al., 1994).
 Xiang Pu mentions that spikenard incense has a calming effect on the body and mentions a combination of sandalwood, spikenard, and aloeswood.
 In Bhutan, spikenard is primarily used as incense during religious rites.
 Spikenard is also used to produce incense sticks used in Japanese temples.

-There are references to spikenard in the works of Dioscorides, Theophrastus, and Pliny.
+There are references to spikenard use in medicine in the works of Dioscorides, Theophrastus, and Pliny.
 Dioscorides called it Gangitis, derived from the River Ganga that flows down the Himalayas across the northern Indo-Gangetic plains into the Bay of Bengal.
 Arabic and Persian physicians refer to N. jatamansi as Sumbul-i-Hindi (Indian spike).
-They distinguish the species from another spikenard-yielding species in Turkey and Egypt that they called Sumbul-i-Rumi or Ikliti, which has been identified as Valeriana celtica.
+They distinguish the species from another spikenard-yielding species in Turkey and Egypt called Sumbul-i-Rumi or Ikliti, which has been identified as Valeriana celtica.
 Although it is a substitute for N. jatamansi, there is a difference in aroma between the two species.
 N. jatamansi has a pleasant musk-like aroma and is used in fragrances such as women’s hair and bath products, and it is a major ingredient in incense and Indian massage oils.
 V. celtica, on the other hand, is foul-smelling like dirty socks.

-Details of spikenard’s medicinal properties can be seen in Holy Herbs: Modern Connections to Ancient Plants
+Details of spikenard’s medicinal properties can be seen in Holy Herbs: Modern Connections to Ancient Plants.

-An preview video of the medicinal aspects of Holy herbs – Herbs in medicine https://www.youtube.com/edit?o=U&video_id=09NrSrIwb9k
+A preview video of the medicinal aspects of Holy herbs – Herbs in medicine https://www.youtube.com/edit?o=U&video_id=09NrSrIwb9k